ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/eyes.md

 percentage separated by **X**.
 And if there's an **n** before a number, it means the number is negative.
 *"splineLidCorrectiveX030X"* = lower lid 30 % up, nothing is after the second X therefore no pose for upper lid
 *"splineLidCorrectiveX010X089"* = lower lid is 10 % up and upperlid is 89 % down.
+If you have 2 poses (lower and upper), then it's spliting those in the *blendShapesAndSliders()* function, using the skinCluster weights.
 !!! tip
     The lower lid up as shown in the gif above is actually very common.
     Often we add that shape but keep it unchanged, just to create a combo with the *squint*.